estevenson9/paper-scissors-rock/README.md

-A console only version of paper scissors rock!
+A GUI version of of Paper Scissors Rock - part of The Odin Project foundations Hopefully will work on all devices